Defining Signs of Sexual Abuse

 No one wants to think about sexual abuse.
 That’s one of the reasons why abusers get away with it for so long.
 Unfortunately, young, vulnerable children are often the victims.
 Long after the abuser stops (or someone stops them), young victims deal with emotional, physical, and psychological harm.
 Once you’ve seen how sexual abuse changes a child, you can’t unsee it.

 Across the country, grown former victims have shared long-withheld stories they didn’t feel comfortable talking about when they were children.
 Often, no one would listen.
 Their experiences are now decades old, but they have helped the world understand that sexual abuse is more of a problem than anyone imagined.
 While you can’t save a person who was abused decades in the past, you can help stop current abuses and help prevent them from happening in the future.
-Read on to learn more about preventing sexual abuse from the sexual abuse attorneys at Dolman Law Group Accident Injury Lawyers, PA.
+Read on to learn more about preventing sexual abuse from the sexual abuse attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA.

 Understanding What Sexual Abuse Looks Like